 Our E-Safety Co-ordinator is the person responsible for the day to day issues relating to e-safety.
-This is currently the Head of Centre.
+This is currently the Senior Assistant Headteacher, with support from the DDSL as necessary.
 The e-safety co-ordinator:

-- takes day to day responsibility for e-safety issues and has a leading role in establishing and reviewing the school e-safety policies / documents; - ensures that all staff are aware of the procedures that need to be followed in the event of an e-safety incident; - provides training and advice for staff; - liaises with the Local Authority; - liaises with ICT technical staff; - receives reports of e-safety incidents and creates a log of incidents to inform future e-safety developments; - reviews regularly the output from monitoring software and initiates action where necessary; - reports regularly to the Senior Leadership Team; - receives appropriate training and support to fulfil their role effectively.
+- takes day to day responsibility for e-safety issues and has a leading role in establishing and reviewing the school e-safety policies / documents; - ensures that all staff are aware of the procedures that need to be followed in the event of an e-safety incident;

+- assesses emerging online safety risks (such as AI, anonymous messaging applications, etc.), and update policies as necessary. - provides training and advice for staff; - liaises with the Local Authority; - liaises with ICT technical staff; - receives reports of e-safety incidents and creates a log of incidents to inform future e-safety developments; - reviews regularly the output from monitoring software and initiates action where necessary; - reports regularly to the Senior Leadership Team; - receives appropriate training and support to fulfil their role effectively.

-The Head of Centre
+The Head of Service

-- The Head of Centre is responsible for ensuring the safety (including e-safety) of all members of the school community, though the day to day responsibility for e-safety is delegated to the E-Safety Coordinator. - The Head of Centre and another member of the senior management team will be familiar with the procedures to be followed in the event of a serious e-safety allegation being made against a member of staff, including non-teaching staff (see flow chart on dealing with e-safety incidents (included below) and other relevant Local Authority HR / disciplinary procedures).
+- The Head of Service is responsible for ensuring the safety (including e-safety) of all members of the school community, though the day-to-day responsibility for e-safety is delegated to the E-Safety Coordinator. - Alongside the E-Safety Co-ordinator, The Head of Service will be familiar with the procedures to be followed in the event of a serious e-safety allegation being made against a member of staff, including non-teaching staff (see flow chart on dealing with e-safety incidents (included below) and other relevant Local Authority HR / disciplinary procedures).